-- 69. Jeff Wright ("Wright") has been the Genesee County Drain Commissioner since 2001.
-Wright is sued in his individual capacity because, as the Genesee Country Drain Commissioner, he conspired with other Defendants to deprive Plaintiffs of their civil and constitutional rights and participated in and/or aided and abetted others to violate Plaintiffs' rights to full and equal enjoyment of public services as guaranteed under the ELCRA and the Equal Protection Clause of the 14th Amendment, as well as the 13th Amendment to the United States Constitution. - 70.
-Edward Kurtz ("Kurtz") was the Emergency Manager of Flint appointed by the Governor in August 2012 and served in this capacity until July 2013.
-Kurtz is sued in his individual capacity because, during his term as Emergency Manager of Flint, he deliberately created, increased, and prolonged the public health crisis at issue in this case and participated in the concealment of the harm he caused Plaintiffs.
-Kurtz is also sued because he conspired with other Defendants to deprive Plaintiffs of their civil and constitutional rights and participated in or aided and/or abetted others to violate Plaintiffs' rights to full and equal enjoyment of public services as guaranteed under the ELCRA and the Equal Protection Clause of the 14th Amendment, as well as the 13th Amendment to the United States
+- 40. Defendant Jeffrey Wright ("Wright") has been the Genesee County Drain Commissioner since 2001.
+Wright is sued in his individual capacity because, as the Genesee Country Drain Commissioner, he conspired with other Defendants to deprive Plaintiffs of their civil and constitutional rights and participated in and/or aided and abetted others to violate Plaintiffs' rights to full and equal enjoyment of public services as guaranteed under the ELCRA and the Equal Protection Clause of the Fourteenth Amendment, as well as the Thirteenth Amendment of the United States Constitution. - 41.
+Defendant Darnell Earley ("Earley") was the Emergency Manager of the City of Flint appointed by the Governor on November 1, 2013 and served in this capacity until January 12, 2015.
+Earley is sued in his individual capacity because, during his term as Emergency Manager of Flint, he deliberately created, increased and prolonged the public health crisis at issue in this case and participated in the concealment of the harm he caused Plaintiffs.
+Earley is also sued because he conspired with other Defendants to deprive Plaintiffs of their civil and constitutional rights and participated in and/or aided and abetted others to violate Plaintiffs' rights to full and equal enjoyment of public services as guaranteed under the ELCRA and the Equal Protection Clause of the Fourteenth Amendment, as well as the Thirteenth Amendment of the United States Constitution.
+Additionally, as Emergency Manager, he was a policymaker for Defendant City of Flint within the meaning of Monell, and as such his actions constituted customs, policies and/or practices of Defendant City of Flint.